 - Last name

-Once your domain is configured with the settings you've provided above, you can obtain the below Service Provider settings in the SP Metadata XML file, which you can download from the Domains Settings page of the relevant domain in your Skilljar Dashboard.
+Once your domain is configured with the settings you've provided above, you can find the SP settings in the SP Metadata XML file, which you can download from the Domains Settings page of the relevant domain in your Skilljar Dashboard.

-- SP Entity ID (This will be your training sites URL, e.g., https://example.company.com/.
-Note, the trailing slash is required)
+- SP Entity ID (This will be your training site web address, for example, https://example.company.com/.
+Note, the slash (/) at the end of the dress is required)

 - SP x509 Certificate (Optional, used to verify the SP’s request signature)

-- SingleLogoutService URL (Optional, your training sites unique logout URL which can be configured in your IdP to logout the user from Skilljar when Single Logout is initiated by the IdP)
+- SingleLogoutService URL (Optional, when SLO is initiated by the IdP, this is your Skilljar training site's unique logout web address, which can be managed in your IdP to make a GET request to log the user out from Skilljar.)

 - NameIDFormat: urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress